shilohc/rss2018-team4/assets/posts/lab4.md

 The cone detection code was not itself in the form of ROS nodes, but was imported and used by the cone tracker node, as described below.

 #### Cone Localization – Shannon Hwang
+The homography matrix was computed using the OpenCV function findHomography.
 The node subscribes to `/ZED/rgb/image_rect_color`, which publishes ROS images from the onboard ZED camera input.
 The ROS images were then transformed to numpy arrays using the imgmsg_to_cv2 function in the OpenCV bridge package; the numpy arrays were then fed into cd_color_segmentation() from cone_detection.py, which returned a bounding box around an object of the color of interest.
 That bounding box was transformed into a list of 3D points using the measured and pre-determined camera matrices, from which a distance and angle of the object of interest with respect to the car published as a ConeLocation message to `/cone_topic`.

 #### Parking - Akhilan Boopathy
 The parking controller subscribes to `/cone_topic`, a topic that has ConeLocation messages that specify the cone's location.
 After computing the desired steering angle and velocity of the robot, the parking controller publishes to `/vesc/ackermann_cmd_mux/input/navigation`.
 The topic `/cone_topic` may output cone locations with respect to a different reference frame than expected, such as the camera's reference frame.
 The calculations for the steering angle are done assuming that the cone locations are with respect to the center of the robot's back axle, so cone locations are adjusted to correct for any offset.
 When computing the steering angle and arc distance using the formula from the technical approach section, there are some computational issues that arise when the angle to the cone is too small or the robot is very close to the desired distance from the cone.
 For example, when the angle to the cone is too small, the steering radius becomes very large or is undefined, leading to potentially inaccurate or undefined results for arc distance.
 In the case where the robot is sufficiently close to the desired distance, the robot is commanded to stop.
 In the case where the angle to the cone is small, corresponding to when the cone is directly ahead, the steering angle is set to zero and the remaining arc distance is set to the difference between the actual distance and desired distance to the robot.
 This corresponds to an approximation of the previous formulas in the case of small angles.